What is Orthorexia Nervosa? Obsessions with Food 101

 • Other types of mental disorders… and more.

-Many disorders have a high level of comorbidity with other diagnoses.
 For instance, those with Anorexia Nervosa are likely to also struggle with Generalized Anxiety Disorder (GAD).
 Someone with Orthorexia Nervosa might have a history of an eating disorder, health anxiety disorder, or Obsessive Compulsive Disorder (OCD).
-This means that having one of those other disorders may increase your likelihood of developing orthorexia.
-[8]

-How Common is Orthorexia?
+How Common is Orthorexia Nervosa/Extreme Food Fear?

-Since orthorexia isn’t an official diagnosis, there are only a few studies analyzing how common it is.
-A couple of studies estimate that orthorexia affects between 1% and 7% of the general population.
-Interestingly, this disorder seems to disproportionately affect women, with statistics indicating that it’s twice as common in women compared to men.
-In fact, a substantial portion of the population, ranging from 21% to 57.6%, may exhibit eating behaviors characteristic of orthorexia – but this is still preliminary research that needs to be studied more (and much of it can be related to common dieting patterns).
+In fact, a substantial portion of the population, ranging from 21% to 57.6%, may exhibit eating behaviors characteristic of orthorexia nervosa – but this is still preliminary research that needs to be studied more (and much of it can be related to common dieting patterns).

-Another study estimates that about 10% of the population is deemed at risk for developing orthorexia.
-In fact, some reports also show that individuals who adhere to a vegan diet may be particularly susceptible to orthorexia.
-All-in-all, this is a complex disorder and a LOT more research is needed to understand its prevalence.
-[9, 10, 11]
+Another study estimates that about 10% of the population is deemed at risk for developing orthorexia nervosa.
+With some reports showing individuals who adhere to a vegan diet may be particularly susceptible to orthorexia.

 What is Orthorexia?

-Diagnosing Orthorexia Nervosa
+Diagnosing Orthorexia Nervosa Using ORTO-15 and Other Tools

-Orthorexia nervosa is not an “official” diagnosis, so there are no official diagnostic criteria.
-However, there are a handful of tools a healthcare professional may use to assess someone to ON.
+However, there are a handful of tools a healthcare professional may use to assess someone.

-It’s essentially an eating disorder that doctors and therapists aren’t allowed to diagnose, since it’s not a “recognized” disorder, but some proposed diagnostic tools include:
+Orthorexia nervosa is essentially an eating disorder that doctors and therapists aren’t allowed to diagnose, since it’s not a “recognized” disorder, but some proposed diagnostic tools include:

 • ORTO-15: This tool consists of 15 questions used to spot behavioral symptoms of orthorexia.
 A score of 40 indicates a diagnosis.
-Some criticize this tool though because it doesn’t differentiate between following a healthy diet versus pathological “healthy” eating.
+Some criticize this tool because it doesn’t differentiate between following a healthy diet versus pathological “healthy” eating.
 [12]

 • ORTO-R: This is an updated version of the ORTO-15, which focuses on six, rather than 15, questions about symptoms and behaviors related to orthorexia.